remolueoend/nappd-cli/README.md

 * `executablePath` Required.
 The path to the *.js-file of you app.
 * `outputPath` Optional.
 Filepath to redirect the app's stdout/stderr stream to.

+Registers a new app in the global directory.
+Registering an app makes it a lot easier to manage it in the future:
 To remove an app from the global directory, use `nappd unregister appName`, providing the app's identifier as `appName`.

+The global app directory is located in the NodeJs package itself.
+If nappd-cli gets uninstalled or reinstalled, the global directory gets lost too!

 ### Start a daemon
 To startup a daemon, use the command: